felixreichenbach/jupyter/field_level_encryption/README.md

 mongocryptd

-Executable in the installation folder of MongoDB Enterprise 4.2
+Executable in the installation folder of MongoDB Enterprise 4.2.
+I have created a symbolic link in to /usr/local/bin/ but may depend on the way you install MongoDB EA.